 Mentoring & referrals

-Mentors conduct an initial assessment when a child joins the scheme, using our Child Status Index tool to measure well-being and need in the following areas: health, education & skills, shelter, nutrition, psycho-social and protection.
+We provide long-term and holistic support to some of the most disadvantaged young people in Lesotho, including children living on the street, those living with HIV and.vulnerable girls.
+Mentors conduct an initial assessment of each participant, using our Child Status Index tool to measure well-being and need in the following areas: health, education & skills, shelter, nutrition, psycho-social and protection.
 This provides an initial benchmark and the foundation for an individual care plan.
-Participants meet regularly with mentors who assess progress and manage referrals to specialist agencies such as healthcare providers and those offering immediate assistance with food and clothing.
-The mentor is crucial in ensuing this support is delivered in a coordinated way and they often accompany the participants to appointments with external agencies.
+Participants meet regularly with mentors who assess progress and manage referrals to specialist agencies and, where appropriate, support family re-integration.

-Our end goal is to empower participants to gain long-term, education, training and employment, so that they can achieve sustainable livelihoods and economic independence.
-To achieve this we run a basic skills course aimed at helping children, particularly those out-of-school, to achieve standard levels of attainment in literacy, numeracy and IT skills.
-For young people aged 15+ we also run Fit4Work, an intensive course aimed at helping young people to develop the skills they need to gain employment and succeed in the workplace, The course covers topics including CV writing, teamwork, interpersonal skills and workplace conduct.
+We run a number of non-formal educations classes including basic skills literacy, numeracy and IT skills.
+For young people aged 15+ Fit4Work is an intensive course aimed at helping young people to develop the skills they need to gain employment and succeed in the workplace, The course covers topics including CV writing, teamwork, interpersonal skills and workplace conduct.
 Sessions are also run by external experts including our corporate partners such as Standard Lesotho Bank who deliver a workshop on personal finance At the end of the course each participant is linked to a work placement and these can lead to full-time employment.